turingschool/module_5/flower_exercise_2.0.md

 ### Articulating Your Strengths: What's Changed for You
 With the above uses in mind, let's practice articulating your strengths in different contexts.

-#### Turn/Talk (or Whole Group Sharing Out)
+#### Small Group Discussions:

-Respond to these questions with a partner:
+* 1. What's changed for you in your results or how have you seen yourself change and grow over the past year?

-* 1. (From the prework) Describe in your own words each of the following in terms of what it means for you as a software developer:
+* 2. (From the prework) Describe in your own words each of the following in terms of what it means for you as a software developer:
   * A. Thinking Style (how do you think best?)
     * How can you use your Top Thinking Style to structure your approach in the job search?
   * B. Most Intense Driver (what drives you?)